The Free City (Zephyria)

 What the Corporations Learn

-Helena Voss maintains a classified briefing document on Zephyria, updated quarterly.
-Nexus intelligence assets embedded in Haven's Edge report on Council proceedings, economic data, and social trends.
+Helena Voss maintains a classified quarterly briefing on Zephyria.
+Nexus assets in Haven's Edge report on Council proceedings, economic data, and social trends.
 The corporations don't ignore Zephyria—they study it.

-Proof.
-Every Sprawl union that smuggles members to Zephyria for training returns them with something more dangerous than skills—belief.
+Treat Zephyria as proof.
+Workers who visit return with belief—more dangerous than skills.
 The knowledge that it works.
 That people can build something together without a corporation holding the blueprint.

 "They'll tell you Zephyria proves democracy works.
 They're wrong.
 Zephyria proves democracy is possible.
 Whether it works—ask me in another thirty years." — Elena Valdez, Old Core Council representative, 2184